VermontDataScienceGroup/Website/README.md

 - License

 ## Introduction
-The Burlington Data Scientists Meetup group is a community of data enthusiasts dedicated to sharing knowledge, collaborating on projects, and fostering professional growth.
+The Vermont Data Science Group is a community of data enthusiasts dedicated to sharing knowledge, collaborating on projects, and fostering professional growth.
 This website serves as a hub for information about our group, including upcoming events, resources, and contact details.

 ## Pages
 The website consists of the following pages: